 Celebrating Karen Linehan Mroz's Life at the College of Charleston

-A celebration of Karen Linehan Mroz's life at the College of Charleston will be held on Friday, Sept.
-27, 2024, in Randolph Hall.
+The celebration of Karen Linehan Mroz's life at the College of Charleston on Sept.
+27 has been postponed due to an inclement forecast.
+More information to come.

 Listen to this article